rbuchberger/jekyll_picture_tag/readme.md

 A shorthand to generate resolution alternates for your source keys.
 The setting `[1, 1.3]` will create sources that switch to 1.3x sized images on devices with a minimum dppx of 1.3.
 For finer grained control omit the `ppi` key and write out resolution sources by hand.

+[edit] ppi max decimal depth = 2

 #### source_key

 Source keys generate the sources for the picture tag.
 The `source_default` key is required.
 Source keys are named with the pattern `source_` plus a descriptive string, and can't contain the `.` or `:` characters.
+Sources also can't be named `attr` or `ppi`.
 They're rendered in the order you list them.

+[edit] Picture uses the first source that matches, so order your sources appropriately.
+If you're doing mobile first, the largest, highest resolution media source should be first.

 #### width and height